bonimart/p5/README.md

-# p5
+# Projectile simulation

-Simple simulations with p5.js
+Simple projectile simulation made with p5 as part of PhysHub project (deprecated).